-The Board of Directors of Barry Callebaut has entrusted the Nomination & Compensation Committee (NCC) to provide support in evaluating and reviewing the remuneration strategy and plans, in proposing the individual remuneration packages for the Board of Directors, the members of the Executive Committee and other key members of the Management and in preparing the remuneration proposals to the General Meeting of Shareholders.
+The Board of Directors of Barry Callebaut has entrusted the Nomination & Compensation Committee (NCC) to provide support in evaluating and reviewing the remuneration strategy and plans, in proposing the individual remuneration packages for the Board of Directors, the members of the Executive Committee and other key members of the

+Management and in preparing the remuneration proposals to the Annual General Meeting of Shareholders.
 The Board of Directors has not delegated any decision-making power to the NCC, therefore remuneration decisions are taken by the full Board of Directors based on recommendations of the NCC.

 In the reporting year, the NCC met five times according to the standard annual meeting schedule below.
-One member attended four meetings and was excused for one meeting.
-All other members attended all meetings.

-NCC Standard agenda items Sept Nov Dec Apr July Compensation Confirmation of relevant benchmarking peer group х Benchmarking analysis of ExCo compensation (every 2 nd year) Х Determination of individual LTI grants of ExCo and all other participants · х Determination of performance and vesting level of LTI Х Determination of individual ExCo target compensation Х Determination of performance achievement under STI plan and related payouts for CEO and ExCo members х Determination of performance criteria for STI for ExCo Х Benchmarking analysis of Board compensation (every 2 nd year) - - Х Determination of Board compensation for following term Х Nomination Review of talent management ExCo: calibration, succession planning, individual development plans Х Update on personnel changes in key positions Х Х Х Х х Update on key human resources initiatives (diversity, engagement) Х Х Х Х х Review of structure & composition of the Board (profiles, skills sets) and review of potential candidates to the Board х х Governance Preparation and review of compensation report, review of shareholders' feedback post-AGM and considerations for future disclosure х х х AGM preparation: preparation of say on pay votes х NCC self-evaluation X Annual governance and legislative update х Review of NCC charter and determination of NCC agenda items for term of office X -
+NCC Standard agenda items Sept Nov Dec Apr July Compensation Confirmation of relevant benchmarking peer group x Benchmarking analysis of ExCo compensation (every 2 nd year) х Determination of individual LTI grants of ExCo and all other participants х Determination of performance and vesting level of LTI х Determination of individual ExCo target compensation х Determination of performance achievement under STI plan and related payouts for CEO and ExCo members x Determination of performance criteria for STI for ExCo х Benchmarking analysis of Board compensation (every 2 nd year) х Determination of Board compensation for following term х Nomination Review of talent management ExCo: calibration, succession planning, individual development plans х Update on personnel changes in key positions х х x х х Update on key human resources initiatives (diversity, engagement) х х x х х Review of structure & composition of the Board (profiles, skills sets) and review of potential candidates to the Board х х Governance Preparation and review of compensation report, review of shareholders' feedback post-AGM and considerations for future disclosure х x x AGM preparation: preparation of say on pay votes х NCC self-evaluation x Annual governance and legislative update x Review of NCC charter and determination of NCC agenda items for term of office x

+In response to the results of the benchmarking analysis of compensation conducted in the previous year, the NCC decided to conduct an extensive review of the remuneration programs applicable to the Board of Directors and to the Executive Committee.
+The review of the remuneration of the Board of Directors is completed, the findings and decisions taken by the Board of Directors are described in the section "Remuneration of the Board of Directors" below.
+The review of the remuneration of the Executive Committee is still ongoing and will be completed in the first half of the FY 2020/21.
+The NCC will present the findings and any related decisions in the Remuneration Report for fiscal year 2020/21.

-During the reporting year, the NCC conducted a review of the remuneration programs applicable to the Board of Directors and to the Executive Committee.
-On the basis of this analysis, the NCC decided to amend the compensation program; the changes are described in this report.
-Furthermore, the NCC performed its regular activities throughout the year, such as the determination of the remuneration of the Board of Directors and Executive Committee as well as the preparation of the Remuneration Report and of the say-on-pay motions for submission to the General Meeting of Shareholders.
+Furthermore, the NCC performed its regular activities throughout the year, such as the determination of the remuneration of the Board of Directors and Executive Committee as well as the preparation of the Remuneration Report and of the say-on-pay motions for submission to the Annual General Meeting of Shareholders.
 The Chairman of the NCC reports to the Board of Directors after each meeting on the activities of the NCC.
 The minutes of the NCC meetings are available to all members of the Board of Directors.
-As a general rule, the

-Chairman of the Board of Directors and the CEO attend the meetings in an advisory capacity.
+As a general rule, the Chairman of the Board of Directors and the CEO attend the meetings in an advisory capacity.
 They do not attend the meeting when their own compensation and/or performance are being discussed.